 The consultation document states that officers will need three hours to read and familiarise themselves with the changes and two hours to prepare and disseminate the information to staff.
 In view of the volume of material associated with the consultation, this is likely to be a significant underestimate.
-The consultation document itself consists 46 pages, the

-Competency Framework 100 pages, the Code of Practice 88 pages and the Practice Guidance 244 pages.
+The consultation document itself consists 46 pages, the Competency Framework 100 pages, the Code of Practice 88 pages and the Practice Guidance 244 pages.

 On the basis that officers' competencies currently need to be re-assessed on an on-going basis, it has been stated in the consultation document that no additional burden is introduced in implementing the new Competency Framework.
-There is a contradiction later in the same paragraph stating that it 'might take longer'.
 Feedback from our members, and in particular lead officers, is that the new competency assessments are likely to take substantially longer and that this is a significant additional burden on already stretched local authority resources.
 Further, the proposal in the consultation which will enable local authorities to authorise a wider range of officers i.e. those who do not possess professional qualifications is almost certainly going to increase the time it takes to undertake the assessment of competence.
-We would urge local authorities and Port Health Authorities to attempt to quantify this additional burden and provide feedback to the FSA.